Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Introduction

 In the near future, it is reasonable to expect that even shorter and better-defined pulses will be generated, which will enable the exploration of the electron dynamics in more detail.
 As one is able to tailor few-cycle pulses, our understanding of the electron dynamics under different pulse conditions becomes essential.
 Even for a system as simple as atomic hydrogen, the interpretation of the PMD for different pulse characteristics is far from being straightforward.
 The shape of the pulse, characterized by the temporal positions of its maxima, as well as the laser intensity, can result in drastic changes in the electron dynamics, which are directly encoded in the PMD.

 As numerous theoretical and experimental studies have been reported under various conditions, it is desirable to systematically analyze the principal features of the PMD in atomic hydrogen for different pulse parameters (envelope shape, CEP, ellipticity, peak intensity, and pulse length) and to elucidate the origin of these features when possible.
-The present study is devoted to investigate thoroughly such dependencies, in a similar spirit as initiated in~\cite{PhysRevA.93.023425}, with the aim of providing new insights for future experimental studies.
+Below, we also emphasize particular choices of pulses that lead to the most salient physical effects with the aim of motivating future experimental and theoretical studies.
+In particular, we explain the drift of the offset angle with electron energy \cite{Trabert21} and reveal its connection with the electron release time.

-Although experiments on atomic hydrogen are very challenging (but certainly possible~\cite{Satya18,Trabert21}), we use this target, since this is the problem that can be solved numerically with high accuracy and without multi\-electron effects.
+Although experiments on atomic hydrogen are challenging (but certainly possible~\cite{Satya18,Trabert21}), we use this target, since this is the problem that can be solved numerically with high accuracy and without multi\-electron effects.
 The latter generally need to be approximated in some way, thereby potentially affecting the conclusions.
-Below we stress the conditions that need to be fulfilled theoretically to represent realistic experiments and interpret the principal characteristics of the PMD, focusing on its dependence on the pulse parameters.
-We also emphasize particular choices of pulses that lead to the most salient physical effects with the aim of motivating future experimental and theoretical studies.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:2}, we describe the theoretical approach and the framework of the performed simulations.
-We then present and discuss the results for various pulse parameters in Sec.~\ref{sec:3}, while Sec.~\ref{sec:4} is devoted to our conclusions.
+We then present and discuss the results for various pulse parameters in Sec.~\ref{sec:3}.
+We set the stage by describing general features of the PMD before presenting our main result in Sec.~\ref{sec:ellipticity_dependence}, namely the possibility to effectively select the release time of the electron by employing suitable short pulses with low ellipticity.
+Section~\ref{sec:4} is devoted to our conclusions.

 Unless indicated otherwise, atomic units are used throughout the manuscript.